Keep Up With Us

-The Dream Stream on the South Platte River – It is what its name implies: A picture perfect trout stream that snakes its way through a high mountain grassland stuffed with an active and plentiful population of rainbow, brown, and cutthroat trout.
-Here there are no pesky trees to snag your fly, but that doesn’t mean the trout come easy.
+The Dream Stream on the South Platte River – It’s what its name implies: A picture perfect trout stream that snakes its way through a high mountain grassland stuffed with an active and plentiful population of rainbow, brown and cutthroat trout.
+Here, there are no pesky trees to snag your fly, but that doesn’t mean the trout come easy.

 Like other tailwaters, the fish here are well educated, and with the open plain you often have to alter your cast to cut through strong winds.
 This popular stretch of the South Platte River is about an hour south of Breckenridge running about four miles between Spinney and Elevenmile reservoirs.